 “We assemble it in sections,” explains Zoolights technician Justin Pfeiffer.
 “The orange lights are set onto big rolls of mesh, one for each arm and the head.
 First, we unroll them in the shop to test them all.
 Then we lift up the sections of the body ‘skeleton,’, made of plywood and PVC pipe.
 Finally we lift all the mesh onto the roof and unroll each section by hand.
 It takes five staff members a full day to do.”

-Another Zoolights project that is taking a lot of their attention this year: creating a tribute to the Seattle Kraken, to be put near the lighted giant octopus.
+Another Zoolights project that took a lot of their attention this year: creating a tribute to the Seattle Kraken, placed near the lighted giant octopus.

 “It made perfect sense to honor Seattle’s newest team,” said Clarke.
-“We’ve been in the shop playing with a few designs to get it just right and we can’t wait for the community to see the new addition to Zoolights.”
+“We spent hours in the shop playing with a few different designs to get it just right.”

-By mid-November, most of the hard work of set-up is done for the Zoolights crew, aside from a few last minute touches.
-But their work doesn’t end once Zoolights begins.
+By mid-November, most of the hard work of set-up was done for the Zoolights crew, aside from a few last minute touches.
+But their work didn’t end once Zoolights began.

 “We constantly monitor all the lights and make sure they are all working correctly,” said Pfeiffer.
 “And after Zoolights ends, we work until every last light is put carefully away, which can take up to an entire month!”